Mobility Issues and Limitations in Aged Care

 • Home oxygen services.

-Tips for Looking After a Resident with a Mobility Impairment
+Tips for Looking After an Older Person with a Mobility Impairment

-There are small changes that can be made to help a resident living with a mobility restriction to move around.
+There are small changes that can be made to help an older person living with a mobility restriction to move around.
 These include:

-• Ensuring you know the resident’s capacity (i.e. whether they can get out of bed on their own, how far they are able to walk, whether they need assistance)
+• Ensuring you know the person’s capacity (i.e. whether they can get out of bed on their own, how far they are able to walk, whether they need assistance).

-• Always ensuring mobility aids are correctly adjusted to suit the resident
+• Always ensuring mobility aids are correctly adjusted to suit the person.

 • Ensuring any tripping hazards such as furniture, mats and power cords are cleared from walkways.
-There should be enough unobstructed space for residents to move around safely, including those who use mobility aids
+There should be enough unobstructed space for older people to move around safely, including those who use mobility aids.

-• Ensuring the resident’s bed is a suitable height
+• Ensuring the person’s bed is a suitable height.

-• Ensuring the resident’s footwear is well-fitting, flat and non-slip.
+• Ensuring the person’s footwear is well-fitting, flat and non-slip.

 Exercise

-Exercise programs can be delivered in individual or group settings and may include strength, balance, functional retraining and aerobic exercises.
-Group classes facilitate social interaction and may help counteract the loneliness of isolation (Health.Vic 2015c).
+Exercise programs can be delivered in individual or group settings and may include strength, balance, functional retraining, and aerobic exercises.
+Group classes facilitate social interaction and may help counteract loneliness and isolation (Health.vic 2015c).

-Recommend that, if they are able to, residents incorporate balance and strength training into their daily routines – examples include taking the stairs more often and balancing on one leg while brushing their teeth (Aged Care Guide 2015).
+Recommend that, if they are able, older people incorporate balance and strength training into their daily routines - examples include taking the stairs more often and balancing on one leg while brushing their teeth (Aged Care Guide 2014).

 Another way of exercising is through incidental activity - physical activity that occurs as part of a daily routine.
 Examples include: